briemadu/codraw-icr-v1/data/README.md

 The code to generate the step-by-step scenes was kindly written by our colleague Philipp Sadler.
 It turns the dialogue JSON files into a .txt file that contains the scene string representations.
 To generate them, follow the instructions in ```IncrementalCoDrawImages/README```.

-### CoDraw-iCR (v1)

-Please contact us to get the file.
-In the future, we may post the link here.

 ### CoDraw model code